Unforgettable Kinabatangan River Cruise: Everything You Need to Know

 Nearby Attractions: Gomantong Caves & More

-• Gomantong Caves – famous for swiftlet nests and bats
+• Gomantong Cave – famous for swiftlet nests and bats

 • Sandakan Memorial Park – WWII heritage site